Automattic/developer/readme.txt

 == Screenshots ==

+1. On activation, the plugin prompts you to check what type of developer you are.
+This is used to configure the plugins checks.
+1. On activation, the plugin does a quick check to see if you have the necessary developer plugins installed.
+1. With one-click you can download and install and then activate the plugin.
-1. The plugin will check to make sure you have the correct plugins and settings available.
+1. The plugin's settings page (Settings > Developer) will check to make sure your environment is correctly configured including plugins, constants, and other settings.

 == Changelog ==